 - It is mostly used in the airborne radar.

-- In ground radar’s we also use the wave guide.
+- In-ground radar we also use the waveguide.

-- The circular wave guide is mostly used in the ground radar to transmit or receive the energy from antenna.
+- The circular waveguide is mostly used in the ground radar to transmit or receive the energy from the antenna.
 Which revolves in 360o bearing continuously.

-- The wave guide is also used in communication system.
+- The waveguide is also used in communication systems.

-- In some cases the wave guide is used as attenuator where very high frequencies are involved.
+- In some cases, the waveguide is used as an attenuator where very high frequencies are involved.

-It is the type of waveguide which can be easily turn and twisted in circuits to connect the source with the load.
-This type of wave guide is designed in such a way that internal portion is made of conducting material in spring shape.
-The external portion is covered with the rubber to avoid dust, rust and humidity.
+It is a type of waveguide that can be easily torn and twisted in circuits to connect the source with the load.
+This type of waveguide is designed in such a way that the internal portion is made of conducting material in a spring shape.
+The external portion is covered with rubber to avoid dust, rust, and humidity.

 Uses of Flexible waveguide

-- The flexible waveguide is used in such microwave equipment’s where the path from load to the source is twisty.
+- The flexible waveguide is used in such microwave equipment where the path from the load to the source is twisty.

-- This waveguide is also used to minimize the size and design of the microwave equipment’s.
+- This waveguide is also used to minimize the size and design of the microwave equipment.

-- We also used the flexible waveguide to reduce the weight due to reduction in size and to reduce the space occupied by the microwave equipment’s.
+- We also used the flexible waveguide to reduce the weight due to the reduction in size and to reduce the space occupied by the microwave types of equipment.

-It is the mode of operation which deals with the high range of frequency.
-The higher mode is from 30 MHz to 300 MHz in the higher mode the transmission or propagation is carried out through the waveguide in form of electromagnetic and horizontal field.
+It is the mode of operation that deals with the high range of frequency.
+The higher mode is from 30 MHz to 300 MHz in the higher mode the transmission or propagation is carried out through the waveguide in the form of electromagnetic and horizontal fields.
 TE mode and TM mode are higher modes.

 The mode of operation which deals with the frequency less than 3 MHz is called the lower mode.
-In this case the transmission is carried out through the micro strip coaxial cable.
-The movement of electrons for the flow of current is taken in the lower mode of operation to carry the energy from the source to load.
+In this case, the transmission is carried out through the microstrip coaxial cable.
+The movement of electrons for the flow of current is taken in the lower mode of operation to carry the energy from the source to the load.